 Pages should be numbered (title page as page 1).

 Title page.
-Check that it represents the content of the paper and is not misleading.
-Also suggest a short running title.
+The AA are invited to check it represents the content of the paper and is not misleading.
+A short running title is salso suggested.

 Key words.
-Supply up to three key words.
-Wherever possible, use terms from Index Medicus – Medical Subject Headings.
+Supply up to six key words.
+Whenever possible, use terms from Index Medicus – Medical Subject Headings.

 Illustrations.
-Figures should be sent in .jpeg or .tiff format.
+Figures should be sent in .jpeg or .tiff format, with at least 300 dpi as resolution.
+Composed figures must be saved as a single file in .Jpeg or .tiff format with a resolution of at least 300 dpi.
+The individual images within a compound figure must all have the same size (IMPORTANT: maximum dimension for each single file/image is 2 Mb).
 Legends should be typed double-spaced and numbered with Arabic numerals corresponding to the illustrations.
 When symbols, arrows, numbers, or letters are used to identify parts of the illustrations, each should be explained clearly in the legend.
 For photomicrographs, the internal scale markers should be defined and the methods of staining should be given.

 If the figure has been previously published a credit line should be included and permission in writing to reproduce should be supplied.
-Colour photographs can be accepted for publication, the cost to be covered by the authors.
+Color photographs can be accepted for publication, but the cost to be covered by the authors.

 PATIENTS IN PHOTOGRAPHS ARE NOT TO BE RECOGNISABLE

-References.
-Reference numbers in the text must be in brackets.
-References in the list must be numbered as they appear in the text.
+References in the list must be numbered as they appear in the text, with the reference number superscript.

-DOI NUMBER MUST BE INCLUDED WITH EACH REFERENCE (when available).
+DOI NAME MUST BE INCLUDED WITH EACH REFERENCE (when available and preceded by https://doi.org/).
+If not available, indicate the PMID number

 Examples of the correct format for citation of references: